tendermint/spec/rfc/004-p2p-streams.md

 However, since MConnection multiplexing currently sits above the transport layer, it has more knowledge about the high-level Tendermint P2P protocol than a transport-layer protocol should.
 Two aspects in particular are problematic:

 * MConnection is message-oriented, and responsible for message framing via the `PacketMsg.EOF` field.
-This can't really be made compatible with a byte stream-oriented API (i.e. `Read([]byte)` and `Write([]byte)`), since there is no way to mark message boundaries without injecting additional binary data into the byte stream (such as length-prefixing) and allocating multiple memory buffers for the same message (since `Read` must read into a buffer that's pre-allocated by the _caller_).
+This isn't compatible with a byte stream-oriented API (i.e. `Read([]byte)` and `Write([]byte)`), since we need to mark message boundaries somehow.
+This can be done by reframing the data with length-prefixing, which results in additional memory usage, CPU overhead, and complexity.

 * Channels are currently listed in the initial connection handshake, but the stream API dynamically opens and closes channels on an ad-hoc basis.
 There is also no way for the two sides to agree on which QUIC stream corresponds to which reactor channel without a channel handshake.